gstipi/hnlive/README.md

 HNLive is a small Elixir/Phoenix/LiveView web app showing the top 10 (by score or number of comments) newest [HackerNews](https://news.ycombinator.com/) stories in "real time" (i.e. as quickly as updates become available via the [HackerNews API](https://github.com/HackerNews/API)).

-The app should be running on https://hntop10.gigalixirapp.com - please note that this is running on the free tier with limited memory and resources.
+You should find the app running on https://hntop10.gigalixirapp.com - please note that this is running on the free tier with limited memory and resources.

 ![A screenshot of the HNLive app, showing the top 10 newest HN posts sorted by score](screenshot1.png)